rotanov/fefu-mmorpg-protocol/README.md

 ## Drop

 Drop item from inventory to the ground.
+Item's x and y now MUST be the same as client's player ones.

 ### Request